WebOrigami/docs/src/content/cli/intro4.md

 ## Traversing a transformed graph

-<span class="tutorialStep"></span> If you ask for a specific value from a `map` graph, then only that value is computed:
+<span class="tutorialStep"></span> If you ask for a specific value from a mapped graph, then only that value is computed:

 ```console
 $ ori "@map/values(greetings.yaml, uppercase)/Alice"